mythri-sathyan/Assignment/ownCloud_QuickStartGuide.md

      the instructions on the download page.
      For more information, see [https://doc.owncloud.org/desktop/latest/installing.html](https://doc.owncloud.org/desktop/latest/installing.html)
-   * Mobile Apps: You can install mobile apps for a simple interface, automatic synchronization of the files, and easy to upload files from your device to ownCloud server.
+   * Mobile Apps: You can install mobile apps for a simple interface, automatic synchronization of the files, and easy to upload files from your device to ownCloud Server.
      * For more information about installing ownCloud iOS App, see [https://doc.owncloud.org/ios/ios_app.html](https://doc.owncloud.org/ios/ios_app.html)
      * For more information about installing ownCloud Android App, see [https://doc.owncloud.org/android/android_app.html](https://doc.owncloud.org/android/android_app.html)

-# Connecting to ownCloud Server Using Desktop
+## Connecting to ownCloud Server Using Desktop
 To connect to ownCloud Server from your Desktop:
 1. Launch ownCloud Desktop Synchronization Client from your system.
-2. Specify the ownCloud server URL and login credentials.
+2. Specify the ownCloud Server URL and login credentials.
 3. Select the folders on your system that must be synchronized with the ownCloud Server and vice-versa
 4. Click **Connect**.
    After the connection is established, the specified folders are synchronized between the ownCloud Server and your system.
    For more information, see [https://doc.owncloud.org/desktop/latest/](https://doc.owncloud.org/desktop/latest/)

-# Connecting to ownCloud Server Using Mobile App
+## Connecting to ownCloud Server Using Mobile App
 To connect to ownCloud Server using your mobile device:
 1. Open the ownCloud app.
    The **Configuration** screen is displayed.
-2. Specify your ownCloud server URL and login credentials.
+2. Specify your ownCloud Server URL and login credentials.
 3. Click **Connect**.
    If the ownCloud Server has a self-signed SSL certificate, a warning message is displayed indicating that it must
    not be trusted.
 Tap YES to accept the certificate and complete your account setup.